openjdk/guide/src/guide/jbs-jdk-bug-system.md

 ## Resolving an issue

-Once the work on an issue has been completed this should be indicated in JBS by moving the issue to a "closed" state.
+Once the work on an issue has been completed the issue should be in a "closed" state.
 There are two "closed" states: [Resolved]{.jbs-field} and [Closed]{.jbs-field} which can be used interchangeably except in the case of [Fixed]{.jbs-field}, or when flagged as  [Incomplete]{.jbs-field} (See Triaging).

 <table class="dictionary" summary="JBS Label Dictionary">
   <tr style="text-align:left;"><th>Type</th><th>Covers</th></tr>